New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Iron Nuclei Fragmentation

 \section{Iron Nuclei Fragmentation}

-Here we focus on the possibility of accelerating iron to ultra-high energies near the SMBH and/or the inner jet, assuming a background dark-matter distribution with couplings to protons.
-See~\cite{Rieger:2019wgt, Rieger:2022qhs} for reviews of possible models.
-Specifically, we ask the question: \textit{Would a coupling to DM shatter the iron nuclei before it can accelerate to observed ultra-high energies?}
+Here we focus on the possibility of accelerating iron to ultra-high energies near the SMBH and/or the inner jet, assuming a background DM distribution with couplings to protons.
+See Refs.~\cite{Rieger:2019wgt, Rieger:2022qhs} for reviews of possible models.
+Specifically, we ask the question: \textit{Would a coupling to DM shatter the iron nucleus before it can accelerate to observed ultra-high energies?}